9cb14c1ec0/winforms-modernui/README.md

 Building
 -------------------

-Modernui requires at least Visual Studio 2019 (16.4) and .NET Core SDK 3.1 to build on Windows.
+Modernui requires at least Visual Studio Code and .NET Core SDK 6 to build on Windows.

 Controls supported
 ------------------